 2 Don’t sleep during take off or landing.
 The reason for this is so you can do the following steps.

 3 Take nose drops or a nasal spray in your hand luggage (in a plastic baggy to get through screening!) for use when the pain starts, blow your nose first then snort your drops and clear out those pipes.

 4 Swallow often.
 Suck on hard candy, chew gum or drink water.
 Try and make yourself yawn.
 This is a great tip for small children and babies too, give them a drink or nurse them to help them naturally swallow and equalise their ears.

 This tip is good to use even you do not have a sinus infection, as it helps the earways catch up with equalising while you ascend.

 5 At the height of the pain try blowing your nose.
-I did this today and my ears squeaked and that relieved some pressure.
+I did this on my recent flight when my sinuses were blocked and my ears squeaked which relieved some pressure.
 Of course if your nose is clear and it’s just the sinuses that are blocked, this won’t work – however see the next point…

 6 Do the Valsalva maneuver.
 What?!
 That is the fancy name for the act of pinching your nostrils closed then gently blowing into your nose until your ears pop and squeak.
 That thing that divers do to equalise ear pressure.

 This was the genius action for me that worked a treat.
 I had been in agony with my finger squished deeply into my ear canal looking at the snow capped Southern Alps of New Zealand’s South Island, and then being too frightened to remove it as I thought the suction I had now created might pull my brain out.
 Then I did the Valsalva.
 Pop.
 Magic!